Skip to Content

 Honors College research grants provide funding to Honors students who want to explore their research interests, improve their research skills and develop professionally and academically under the supervision of world class faculty.
 This funding opportunity supports creative scholarship and research in any field.
 The grant application process is competitive and depends on the strength of the application, number of applicants and available funding.

 Students who are awarded an SCHC Research Grant are paid $15/hr for work on approved projects with a faculty mentor.
-The Honors College strives to support students for up to 4 semesters of research experience.
+The Honors College strives to support students for up to four semesters of research experience.

 Please note: SCHC research funding will not be approved for work related to a student’s thesis project or other independent research project in the same term(s) in which a student is enrolled in SCHC 499, SCHC 497 or departmental research courses.
 If a student can demonstrate that they are pursuing significantly different projects for the research grant and the thesis/research course, concurrent enrollment may be allowed.

-Research Grant Workshops
+Research Grant Workshop

 Research Grant Application